chbrown/cameo-crawler/README.md

-# Ruthless
+# cameo-crawler

-There are already tens of Node.js scripts that spider / crawl sites, many more Python and Ruby ones.
+There are already tens of Node.js scripts that spider / crawl sites, and many more Python and Ruby ones.
-It isn't clear how they work, or that they even recurse.
+It isn't clear how many of them they work, or that they even recurse.
+Or if they do, is it depth-first?
+Breadth-first?

 This project is a work in progress.
 I intend to document at least its philosophy, if not methodology, better than the competition.

-It's called `ruthless` because it does not respect robots.txt.
+It's ruthless (this package used to be called "ruthless") in that it does not respect `robots.txt`.
+So, you're on your own if you violate some vengeful site's TOS.

 ## Current philosophy